-Along with support from the Norwegian government, Fjord Norway has come far in sustainable practices.
+Along with support from the Norwegian government, Fjord Norway sustainable travel has come far in its practices.
 They have developed a regional “white book” establishing criteria for sustainable thinking within the adventure travel trade industry and have a 10-year project in place, to develop the region as a leading adventure travel destination with a focus on sustainability.

 However, they are eager to do even more, explains Fjord Norway’s CEO, Kristian B. Jorgensen, “Being part of the GSTC’s Early Adopter program is a very concrete way of helping us find the balance between preserving our spectacular landscape and growing as an attractive, nature-based travel destination.”